What Makes You a Landlord in Ireland?

 What Insurance Do I Need as a Landlord?

-Although there’s no obligation to take out insurance as a landlord - and there are conditions in which it may be too expensive - you should definitely consider having some in order to make sure you’re protected against emergencies.
+Although there's no obligation to take out landlord insurance in Ireland, you should definitely consider having some in order to make sure you're protected against emergencies.
 Also, some buy-to-let mortgages might require you to have insurance so you should definitely consider it.

 You should consider taking out the following insurances for the property: